In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 Examples of abuse and harassment in schools

-CCTV systems integrated with audio recording can be used should a student or teacher report inappropriate language or suggestion.
+CCTV systems integrated with audio recording can provide evidence should a student or teacher report inappropriate language or suggestion.

-In the event of an incident of abuse or harassment on site, CCTV can also be used to identify the culprit.
+In the event of an incident of abuse or harassment on site, CCTV can also identify the culprit.

 Conclusion